The Mikado

 Mystical Germans who preach from ten till four – evangelical German Lutherans who had recently been touring England

 to ride on a buffer in Parliamentary trains – The buffer is the shock-absorbing bumper on British railroad cars.
-When an act of Parliament in 1844 required that at least one train a day run to every station on a line, these slow trains were “Parliamentary trains.”
+When an act of Parliament in 1844 required that at least one train a day run to every station on a line, for the purposes of making transportation available for the working classes.
+These slow trains were “Parliamentary trains.”

 in fitless finger stalls – protective covering for an injured finger